 At some point during your slip and fall claim, the property owner’s insurance company may attempt to contact you.
 Do not speak with them.
 Insurance companies protect the property owners they insure.
 The insurance company is searching for evidence to help them defend the claim you are asserting.
 Your slip and fall lawyer can help ensure your rights are protected if the insurance company denies your claim.

 One of the most commonly used defenses is comparative negligence.
 Under modified comparative negligence in Illinois, if you are found to be 51% or more at fault, you are barred from recovering compensation.
 The property owner needs proof of your negligence to assert this defense.
 For example, the insurance company is searching for evidence that you were not observing your surroundings before the fall.
 This defense is even more dangerous in cases when children slip and fall.
 If you speak to an insurance company before retaining a slip and fall lawyer, you may damage your case.
+An attorney will help you understand who to sue after an elevator accident or incident involving another dangerous property condition that caused your slip or fall injuries.

 Contact the Slip and Fall Accident Lawyers at Ankin Law